Thapelo-Tsotetsi/firefeed/README.md

-Firefeed
+Contri-feed
 ========
-Firefeed is a web app that lets users post small messages called *sparks* to their feed.
-You can follow other users, and their sparks will appear on your feed.
+Web app that lets users post small messages called *contribution* to their feed.
+You can follow other users, and their contributions will appear on your feed.

 ### [Live Demo](http://firefeed.io)